abccastro/House-Price-Prediction-using-Polynomial-Regression/Project/AML2203/Mid-term Project/README.md

 # Heart Disease Prediction

-Created a model to get the probability of heart disease given the key indicators of the illness.
-Logistic Regression algorithm is used to train and test the model.
+A model was generated to estimate the probability of heart disease based on key indicators of the condition.
+The model was developed and evaluated using the Logistic Regression algorithm.

 The datasets are taken from https://www.kaggle.com/datasets/kamilpytlak/personal-key-indicators-of-heart-disease